darrenlavery91/terraform/README.md

 Disclaimer
 This script provides a basic template for initializing Terraform projects but may require additional configuration and adjustments based on your specific project requirements.

 Use at your own risk.
+Contributions are welome on structure layouts.

 ## License
 This script is provided under an open-source license.
 You can find the license information in the LICENSE file.